Marvin-Brouwer/QR-Reader/README.md

 # QR-Reader
-An online tool for reading QR-Codes
+An online tool for reading QR-Codes.
+This solution is currently quite stale.
+However plans to rebuild it into a static AWP exist.

 ## Usage
 Navigate with any smartphone to [tiny.cc/qrr](http://tiny.cc/qrr) and scan the url to navigate to.